miladezzat/milad-blog-posts/data/blog/variables-and-variables-naming-in-javaScript.md

 > Remember That: variable in programming may not directly correspond to the concept of variables in maths.

-> <q> ‘Wikipedia’
+>  ‘Wikipedia’
 The value of a computing variable is not necessarily part of an equation or formula as in mathematics.
-Variables in computer programming are frequently given long names to make them relatively descriptive of their use, whereas variables in mathematics often have terse, one- or two-character names for brevity in transcription and manipulation.</q>
+Variables in computer programming are frequently given long names to make them relatively descriptive of their use, whereas variables in mathematics often have terse, one- or two-character names for brevity in transcription and manipulation.

 ![2](/images/varaible-javascript-2.jpeg)